scholarsportal/dataverse-globus/README.md

    *globusEndpoint*    - Globus endpoint (S3 storage)

    *bucket*            - name of bucket in S3 storage

+   *apiToken*   - API token of Dataverse superuser.
+It is used for dataverse api for deleting Globus rules.

 To run dataverse-globus application one needs to install angular 9.